Brandon-JP-Lambert/image-captions-and-questions-with-replicate/README.md

 ## Usage

 Run the script after completing the setup and configuration steps.
-The script will process the images in the input folder, generate captions and answers to the pre-defined question, and save the results to a CSV file in the output folder.
+The script will process the images in the input folder, generate captions and answers to the pre-defined question using the Salesforce BLIP model, and save the results to a CSV file in the output folder.

 Ensure that the `input_folder`, `output_folder`, and `REPLICATE_API_TOKEN` values are updated with your desired paths and token before running the script.